 Manitoba Métis Federation - The official democratic and self-governing political representative for the Metis Nation's Manitoba Metis Community.

-Louis Riel Institute - Please ensure that you complete and hand in the paper application to the Louis Riel Insitute and complete the University of Manitoba general bursary application on your Aurora Student account.
-Please visit the website for further application details.
+Louis Riel Institute - Please ensure that you complete and hand in the paper application to the Financial Aid & Awards Office and complete the University of Manitoba general bursary application on your Aurora Student account.
+Please visit the website for further details on the fall/winter application process.
+The spring/summer application details are available on the Awards Requiring Application webpage.

 Manitoba Hydro Awards, bursaries & scholarships - We offer awards, bursaries, and scholarships to high school, college, and university students who enrolled in programs that support our operational requirements